misje/opencti-wazuh-connector/docs/source/opencti.rst

 later publish them in reports or export them as a PDF.
 In an investigation, objects can be added or removed from the graph, relationships can be created, removed or included.
-As more and more nodes appear, the investigation can pivot on a new object.
+As more and more nodes appear, the investigation can pivot on new objects.
 See :ref:`case management <case-management>` in the :ref:`usage` chapter for more information.

 Connector